 Good Content writing styles or not, what most are worried about today is how to get your content to rank amidst the tough competition.
-SEO copywriting best practices can help to channelize your content in the right direction.
-Even with the most tried and tested methods of SEO, research-based on topics, keywords, and the tone and approach of your writing angle can make a lot of difference.
+SEO copywriting best practices can help to channel your content in the right direction.
+Even with the most tried and tested methods of SEO, research based on topics, keywords, and the tone and approach of your writing angle can make a lot of difference.

 Recent experiments have shown that with prompt research for content, many sites have been able to turn the tables and climb up the ranking ladder.
-Let’s have a look at seven research aspects with tips that can help you with ranking your content on the top.
+Let’s have a look at seven research aspects with tips that can help you rank your content at the top.

 7-Step Research Funnel for Writing Content that Ranks

-Browse through this 7-step research funnel for a great research strategy for your content and explore some impactful SEO content writing tipsalong your way.
+Browse through this 7-step research funnel for a great research strategy for your content and explore some impactful SEO content writing tips along the way.

 To be able to improve your rank, the first thing you need to research is what you’re up against.
 That is Google’s Algorithm and how it ranks your content.
 If you’re not up to date with this information and trying to rank your content, you’re frankly aiming in the dark.